 - In the patient’s or family caregiver’s home, surrounded by the people and things they love.
 This choice allows family and friends to support their loved one in comfort and privacy.

 - In long-term care and assisted living facilities, such as nursing homes, senior apartments, and group homes.
 Hospice Alliance professionals complement the care already provided by staff in these settings.

 - Hospice Alliance’s Hospice House offers an option for those who, for whatever reason, cannot remain in their own home.

-- Palliative care may be the right choice for someone who is not ready for the hospice program.
+- Supportive Care Management may be the right choice for someone who is not ready for the hospice program.
 Specific criteria are required for this service.